Emergency Hotline - 24 hours / 7 days

 Rescuing and Caring for Koalas

-Koalas are classified as a ‘specialised species’ under the Nature Conservation Act 1999 and as such, you need to hold a special Rehabilitation Permit issued by DERM to care for sick, injured or orphaned koalas.
+In South-east Queensland, koalas are classified as a ‘specialised species’ under the Nature Conservation Act 1999 and as such, you must hold a special Rehabilitation Permit to care for sick, injured or orphaned koalas.
+Caring for injured and orphaned koalas is a specialised skill and is generally undertaken by wildlife rehabilitators that have several years’ experience with caring for orphaned mammals.

 Rescuing koalas requires the use of specialised rescue equipment including flagging poles, nets, koala traps and large transport cages.
+If you are interested in learning how to rescue koalas, consider joining Wildcare and attending appropriate training to learn more about koalas.

 For more information on koalas, check out the following brochures and information sheets:-